bpype/blender-studio-pipeline/docs/pipeline-overview/shot-production/shot-assembly.md

 ## Maintaining Existing Shots

 After shots have been created in some cases the shot’s length or position may be adjusted by the editor.
-These changes will be tracked in Kitsu using the metastrips described above.
-If a metastrip for a given shot has been changed, those changes will be pushed into Kitsu.
+These changes will be tracked in Kitsu using the Metadata Strips described above.
+If a Metadata Strip for a given shot has been changed, those changes will be pushed into Kitsu.
 In this case when users open a shot file they will be warned within the Playblast Tools section of their Kitsu add-on to pull the new frame range into their .blend file.

 ![Frame Range Outdated](/media/pipeline-overview/shot-production/frame_range_out_of_date.png)